csanann/CV/README.md

 - LinkedIn: https://www.linkedin.com/in/chayada-s-1a026220

 ## Hobbies:
-- Mindfulness practice, Photography, Traveling, Enjoying food and dancing with family
+- Mindfulness practice, Photography, Traveling, Networking, Enjoying food and dancing with family